Domestic USA Free Shipping on Retail Orders over $120

 You, Too, Can Grow Hemp!
 Part 2

 Welcome to part two of our ultimate guide to hemp farming laws.
 Find Part 1 right here: Hemp Farming Laws Part 1.
 In this guide, you will find key information about hemp farming laws, from Montana to Wyoming — sourced from your favorite autoflower feminized seed company!
-The hemp industry is projected to exponentially grow over the course of the next year as new states hop online.
+The hemp industry is projected to exponentially grow over the course of the next year as new states hop online and as with the 2018 Farm Bill clarifying the legal status of hemp and THCA.
 If you’re one of those farmers looking to start cultivating hemp, this guide is for you.

 States must follow federal guidelines set by the 2018 Farm Bill, but each state’s program is structured differently.
 Our hemp growing guide illuminates some of those state by state and provides useful resources and information regarding everything from regulations, to hemp seed certification, to residency requirements.
 Check out this guide to see where your state stands on hemp growing and where you can go from here!
 Don’t see your state on the list?
 Check out part one here! (link)